 When you attend your interview on the set appointment date (or you get a ‘token’ for the exchange at the local office), the residency card(s) might be issued the same day; but many offices issue them two-to-three weeks afterward.

 If your card is not issued on the same day, the immigration office will issue you with a case number (“pieza”) instead, and their system will send you an email inviting you to return to the immigration office to complete the procedure and get your residency card(s).
-Almost all visa-to-card exchanges are currently being completed within 2-3 weeks from the date you request your appointment/token.
+Almost all visa-to-card exchanges are currently being completed within 3 weeks from the date of your initial appointment.

 If you have filed the exchange request, you can apply for an exit/re-entry visa